Poster presentations and pitches

 Guidelines to presenters

-The participation consists of two components: the pitch and the poster presentations.
+The participation consisted of two components: the pitch and the poster presentations.
 Please find the guidelines of the pitch and the poster presentation below:

 + 3-minute pitch presentation summarizing your research